 The discipline of forensic psychology is concerned with the application of psychological knowledge to the juvenile, civil, and criminal justice systems.
 Marymount’s Forensic Psychology program is interdisciplinary and combines study in sociology, criminal justice, and public policy, in addition to the many subfields of psychology.
 It addresses questions of value, such as how best to achieve fairness and justice in the American adversarial legal system, as well as empirical issues such as the origins of criminal behavior, problems with eyewitness testimony, evaluation of threats against public figures, personalities of political leaders, the origins of terrorism, evaluation and treatment of offenders and their victims, and the effectiveness of trial consultation.
 Each course incorporates an ethics component to encourage you to grapple with the extremely complicated issues involved in a career in forensic psychology.

-Marymount’s program provides a gateway of opportunity.
+Marymount’s program provides a gateway to opportunity.
 You can:

 - study abroad.
 In collaboration with the Forensic Psychology program at London Metropolitan University, a course is offered during alternating summers for select Marymount students.

 - participate in ongoing research through an agreement with the FBI’s Behavioral Science Unit